 doctor choose the best treatment plan.
 You should know your genotype before

-Antiviral medicines are more likely to work for people who have
+The antiviral medicines peginterferon and ribavirin are more likely to work for people who have

 If blood tests show that you have responded to antiviral therapy